schibsted/jsx-pdf/README.md

   ```
 - Code away!
 See the examples below.

-You can also run our example [Koa](https://koajs.org) app by running `yarn demo` and opening [http://localhost:3000](http://localhost:3000) in your browser.
-This should download a PDF in your browser.
+You can also run our example script by running `yarn demo` and opening the generated pdf at `example/example.pdf`.
 Check the console logs for additional information.

 ## Components